jjsantanna/booters_ecosystem_analysis/README.md

-# Booters' Ecosystem Analysis
+### This is an initiative to share the (most extensive) list of Websites that publicly offer DDoS attacks as a paid service, a.k.a. *Booters*, Stressers, DDoS for hire, DDoS as a Service, and DDoSers.

+Actually, this is the front-page for [a GitHub repository](https://github.com/jjsantanna/booters_ecosystem_analysis) that analyses Booters.
+In the repository we (1) collect potential booter Websites, (2) classify these potential Websites for generating a list of booter (that we call 'booter blacklist'), (3) we enrich the information about each booter,

+{% include button.html url="http://www.google.com" %}

+The list contains both online and offline Booter websites.
+While the online Booters can be automatically used for blacklisting purpose, the offline Booters can be used for historical analysis of their Market.

-This repository was created to support the analysis included in an academic article (under reviewing process) entitled **"Quiet Dogs Can Bite: What Booters We Should Go After?
+(1) collect  was created to support the analysis included in an academic article (under reviewing process) entitled **"Quiet Dogs Can Bite: What Booters We Should Go After?
 And Which Are Our Mitigation Options?"** .

 # To see our analysis please click [here!](booters_ecosystem_analysis.ipynb)